Cincinnati Bengals vs. Jacksonville Jaguars NFL Week 4 Odds, Plays and Insights for September 30, 2021

 - The Jaguars have been underdogs by 7.5 points or more one time this year and have not covered the spread once.

-- Jacksonville's games this season have hit the over on one of three set point totals (33.3%).
+- Jacksonville's games this year have eclipsed the over/under one time in three opportunities (33.3%).

 - When Jacksonville scores more than 18 points, it is 0-2 against the spread and 0-2 overall.

-- The Jaguars average 315 yards per game, only two fewer than the 317 the Bengals give up.
+- The Jaguars collect just two fewer yards per game (315) than the Bengals allow per outing (317).

-- In games that Jacksonville churns out over 317 yards, the team is 0-2 against the spread and 0-2 overall.
+- Jacksonville is 0-2 against the spread and 0-2 overall when the team churns out over 317 yards.

-- The Jaguars have turned the ball over nine times this season, five more turnovers than the Bengals have forced (4).

 Home and road insights